ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 ### Effect

 The **Effect** panel lists options for the overall effect, independent of the individual particle systems.
-Adjusting these options is typically only necessary once an effect is working well and you need to tweak its performance or allow users to adjust details through [exposed parameters (TODO)](../../scenes/exposed-parameters.md).
+Adjusting these options is typically only necessary once an effect is working well and you need to tweak its performance or allow users to adjust details through [exposed parameters](../../scenes/exposed-parameters.md).

 ### Emitter, Initializers, Behaviors and Renderers